This page lists reviews I’ve written for music released originally in 1990

-18. Oliver Knussen: Secret Psalm (6/10)
+54. Oliver Knussen: Secret Psalm (6/10)

 This is a nice, pretty, diverting solo violin piece that adds pretty much nothing to the storied history of the instrument, in my mind.
 I feel like I’ve heard stuff like this many times before.
 And like so much of Knussen’s work, it’s so brief as to make you wonder why anyone would single it out for performance.

-19. Travelling Wilburries: Vol. 3 (5/10)
+59. Travelling Wilburries: Vol. 3 (5/10)

 Lacking Orbison is one problem.
 The production is another.
 It can’t help feeling like an excuse for them to play together regardless of whether they had the songs.

 Bo Didley: Chess Box (9/10)